ChalinduKodikara/turbo-car-game/README.md

 7. Tyre marks.
 * This is shown when you go in a certain speed and the brake is pressed.
+And also when the car goes in a certain speed and you turn left/right the car.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/38396435/220978776-e59838b0-80af-496f-9484-81a0a0bf924a.png">
 </p>